nitzanlab/Annotatability/README.md

 pip install Annotatability
 ```
 <br />
-Install time- depends on the installation time of Pytorch, which is a few minutes on a normal computer.
 <!-- Tests -->

 ## How to use
 The code is based on [Scanpy](https://scanpy.readthedocs.io/en/stable/) package. <br />
-An example of the usage of our method is available in the following [tutorial1](https://github.com/nitzanlab/Annotatability_notebooks/blob/main/tutorial_retina.ipynb) (runtime of a few minutes with GPU, ~20 minutes without GPU)- finding erroneous annotations and intermediate cell states in retina bipolar cells, or [tutorial2](https://github.com/nitzanlab/Annotatability_notebooks/blob/main/tutorial_covid.ipynb)  - analysis of case-control dataset of COVID-19
+An example of the usage of our method is available in the following [tutorial1](https://github.com/nitzanlab/Annotatability_notebooks/blob/main/tutorial_retina.ipynb) (runtime of a few minutes with GPU, ~20 minutes without GPU)- finding erroneous annotations and intermediate cell states in retina bipolar cells, or [tutorial2](https://github.com/nitzanlab/Annotatability_notebooks/blob/main/tutorial_covid.ipynb)  - analysis of case-control dataset of COVID-19. <br />
-Annotatability comprises two code files:<br /> "models.py", which encompasses the training of neural network functions and the generation of the trainability-aware graph.<br />
+Annotatability comprises two code files:<br /> models.py, which encompasses the training of neural network functions and the generation of the trainability-aware graph.<br />
-"metrics.py", which contains the scoring functions.<br />
+metrics.py, which contains the scoring functions.<br />
 <b>Imports</b>:<br />
 ```
 from Annotatability import metrics, models